Mental Health Supports

 The safety and mental wellness of players, families, teams, and organizations is the GTHL’s top priority.
 If you or someone you know is struggling, please reach out and consider one of the many provincial mental health supports below.

-The GTHL also encourages players, families, teams, and organizations to remain active while safely supporting the community as everyone eagerly awaits to be back on the ice together next season.
-Regular physical activity, volunteering, and acts of kindness are proven to improve mental health in people of all ages.
+The GTHL encourages all to continue participation in regular physical activity, volunteering, and acts of kindness as all are proven to improve mental health in people of all ages.

 General Mental Health Tips: